Tracking time

 Presence.
 Presence means you are generally available and working on Brand New Box projects.
 Your contract includes the number of hours you are expected to be present.
 This time should be logged into EverHour.

-If you work full-time, you are expected to be present for a total of 40 hours every week (or 80 hours every two weeks).
-This is to allow for alternative work schedules.
-See below for more info about that.
+If you work full-time, you are expected to be present for a total of 6.85hrs/day on average.

 You are expected to be present during our work week, which is Monday through Friday.
 You are expected to be present during our core work hours of 10am - 3pm CST.